-Table 17 shows us the discharges for guarter 1 and that the most likely move from this accommodation is to another supported accommodation placement.
-The low level of moves to no forwarding address is also a positive for this client group who we would seek to support to move out of this form of accommodation in positive and planned manner.
+Table 17 shows the discharges for quarter 1 and that the most likely move from this accommodation is to another supported accommodation placement.
+The low level of moves to no forwarding address is also a positive.

 4f Ongoing delivery

 - YHN YPS are working closely with the Gateway team to develop and maintain a structured reporting regime - Joint support planning and delivery with Children's Services to deliver support to those moving on from the care system